Musculoskeletal Ultrasound Treatment

-Dr. Yogesh Singh Provides Musculoskeletal Ultrasound service at the department of radiology, Manipal hospital, old airport.
+Dr. Yogesh Singh provides Musculoskeletal Ultrasound treatment at the department of radiology, Himalayan Institute of Medical Sciences.
 Ultrasound imaging uses sound waves to produce pictures of muscles, tendons, ligaments, nerves, and joints throughout the body.
 It is used to help diagnose sprains, strains, tears, trapped nerves, arthritis, and other musculoskeletal conditions.
-Ultrasound is safe, noninvasive, and does not use ionizing radiation.
+Ultrasound is safe, non-invasive, and does not use ionizing radiation.

 This procedure requires little to no special preparation.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.